-There is Radeon PRO 450 , 455 and 460 graphics card which you can have with the MacBook Pro 2016.
-The 450 and 455 comes with 2 GB of VRAM and the 460 can be custom configured and comes with 4 GB of VRAM.
+There is Radeon PRO 450, 455 and 460 graphics card which you can have with the MacBook Pro 2016.
+The 450 and 455 come with 2 GB of VRAM and the 460 can be custom configured and comes with 4 GB of VRAM.
 AMD is calling these as “Creators on the Go”.

-The Radeon Pro series is not targeted at Gamers, it is targeted at the creators.
-People looking for a powerful solution to run software like Adobe suite (premier pro , after effects etc).
-The Radeon Pro series is optimized to work better with creative Apps and offer faster rendering compared to the other graphics cards optimized for playing games.
+The Radeon Pro series is not meant for Gamers, but it is targeted at the creators.
+People looking for a powerful solution to run software like Adobe suite (premiere pro, after effects etc).
+The Radeon Pro series is optimized to work better with creative Apps and offer faster rendering in comparison to the other graphics cards optimized for playing games.

 I have a strong feeling that Apple may use Radeon Pro in the iMac too when they update them in near future.
-Currently iMac come with AMD R9 390 and 380 series graphics cards.
+Currently, iMac comes with AMD R9 390 and 380 series graphics cards.

 Apple also rolled out a massive update for the Final Cut Pro X which will again get benefit from the Radeon Pro series cards.

-The Radeon Pro Series cards are aimed at video editing and can work on 4K video edits with ease.
-The Polaris Architecture based Radeon Pro series is manufactured with the cutting edge 14Nm FinFET process.
+The Radeon Pro Series cards work flawlessly for video editing and can work on 4K video edits with ease.
+The Polaris architecture based Radeon Pro series is manufactured with the cutting edge 14Nm FinFET process.